buddypress/bp-blocks/languages/README.md

 4. Translate into your language saving the file as buddypress-xx_XX.po/mo where xx_XX is your gettext locale.
 5. Use `npm run po2json` to generate the JSON files.
 6. Move these files into `/wp-content/languages/plugins/`.
-7. Use `npm run build` to build the scripts.